telerik/ajax-docs/controls/gantt/data-binding/providers/custom-entityframework-provider.md

 ````

-* In the custom class you should implement the Get, Update, Delete and Insert methods using the EntityFramework DBContenxt for both Task and Dependencies objects.
+* In the custom class you should implement the Get, Update, Delete and Insert methods using the EntityFramework DBContext for both Task and Dependencies objects.

 ````C#